inertialsense/docs.inertialsense.com/docs/user-manual/hardware/rugged3.md

 ## Pinout

 !!! warning
-    Pin numbering should be confirmed according to drawings in the Dimensions and Pinouts page.
+    The pin numbering of the Rugged main connector does not match that of the connector manufacturer.
+Please refer to the drawings in the Dimensions and Pinouts page for the correct pin numbering.

 The following table shows the Rugged-3 pinout.
 Note that pin function can change based on changing  `DID_FLASH_CONFIG.platformConfig` (see [I/O Configuration](#I/O Configuration) below).